3ter/unity-asset-bundle-patcher/README.md

   dat-file (pos.
 1)      Required.
 The .dat file to import (overwrite an existing object).
 It is of the form `{asset display name}-{source file name}-{asset path id}.{file extension}` where currently only the path
                          id is used to identify the asset to patch.
 ```

+## Known Limitations
+- Currently only looks for replacing Meshes when using `--by-name`.